boahene/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10. Script that sets the mode of the file hello the same as olleh’s mode. #!/bin/bash/chmod --reference=olleh hello

 11. Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. #!/bin/bash chmod -R +X .

+12 .Create a script that creates a directory called my_dir with permissions 751 in the working directory. #!/bin/bash mkdir -m 751 my_dir